Professor of Management

 Office: SBA 676

-Berrin Erdogan joined Portland State University as an Assistant Professor in 2002.
+Berrin Erdogan joined Portland State University in 2002.
 She teaches courses on Organizational Behavior, Human Resources Management, and Global Human Resources Management at undergraduate and graduate levels.
 Prior to academia, she worked as a corporate trainer at a large bank in Istanbul, Turkey.